DoctorDerek/phonebook-filter-by-age/README.md

 1. ✅ TypeScript
 2. ✅ React
 3. ✅ React Context
-4. ✅ React Query
+4. ❌ React Query (overkill for this project)
+   - XState (React) used instead
 5. ❌ Material UI (see [https://github.com/DoctorDerek/calendar-appointments](https://github.com/DoctorDerek/calendar-appointments))
    - ✅ Tailwind CSS used instead
 6. ❌ Apollo GraphQL (overkill for this project)
-   - ✅ Next.js API Routes used instead
+   - ✅ XState (TypeScript) used instead
 7. ❌ Database of your choice (overkill for this project)
    - ✅ `localStorage` used instead
 8. ❌ Docker Compose (overkill for this project)